How to Choose the Best Realtor to Sell Your Home

 How do I know?

-Because I chose the wrong real estate agent when my wife and I sold our home.
+Because I picked the wrong real estate agent when my wife and I sold our home.

 And the end result was a disaster.